Introduction

 The Application Module

 This is the only place that depends on -impl modules.
 Everyone else depends on -api modules.
-The application module breaks the rule because its job is to assemble everything.
+The application module breaks that rule because its job is to assemble everything.

 A common question: if ShippingServiceImpl needs ProductServiceApi, and they're in different Gradle modules, how does Spring connect them?

-The answer is straightforward.
-Spring doesn't care about Gradle modules; it cares about the classpath.
+Spring doesn't care about Gradle modules—it cares about the classpath.
 When the application starts, all the -impl modules are on the classpath.
 Spring scans for components, finds ProductServiceImpl (which implements ProductServiceApi), and registers it as a bean.
 When it creates ShippingServiceImpl, it sees a constructor parameter of type ProductServiceApi, finds the matching bean, and injects it.

 // products-impl